Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 A Small Team is Efficient

-When building a front-end development team, it is important to keep the number of team members as small as possible.
-This is because a large team increases potential conflicts, which can affect overall productivity.
+When building a front-end development team, keeping the number of team members as small as possible is important because a large team increases potential conflicts, affecting overall productivity.

-If you are to hit the sweet productivity spot, your Scrum team should have between 7-10 members: A Project Manager, a Visual Designer, a UI/Interaction Designer, a Front-End Developer, a Back-End Developer, and 2-3 QA engineers.
+Suppose you are to hit the sweet productivity spot.
+In that case, your Scrum team should have 7-10 members: A Project Manager, a Visual Designer, a UI/Interaction Designer, a Front-End Developer, a Back-End Developer, and 2-3 QA engineers.

 Clearly Define The Roles, Responsibilities, and Development Methodology

-Vague roles and responsibilities can create unnecessary noise and friction between members, hence decreasing their overall productivity.
-To avoid this, you need to know the skills needed for the project, and then identify individuals with matching skills.
+Vague roles and responsibilities can create unnecessary noise and friction between members, decreasing productivity.
+To avoid this, you need to know the skills needed for the project and then identify individuals with matching skills.

 Another important aspect of building a software development team is the team’s development methodology.
-This is important as it can greatly affect the team’s performance and their ability to coordinate the project.
-For this, you need to agree on a methodology that helps to effectively manage both inter and intra-team relationships.
+It is important as it can greatly affect the team’s performance and ability to coordinate the project.
+You need to agree on a methodology that helps manage inter and intra-team relationships.

 Importance of Communication When Nearshoring

-Without methodical, structured communication, individual team members working in small isolated silos may find it hard to paint a clear picture of the entire project.
-As a result, aligning the different sections of the website may prove a headache as well as takes more time for team members to understand the small moving parts of the project.
+Without systematic, structured communication, individual team members working in small isolated silos may find it hard to paint a clear picture of the entire project.
+As a result, aligning the different sections of the website may prove a headache, as well as takes more time for team members to understand the small moving parts of the project.

 To avoid all these potential problems, you should explicitly emphasize the importance of communication from the onset to minimize the risk of miscommunication.

-Below are 8 tips of effective communication with your nearshoring team:
+Below are eight tips for effective communication with your nearshoring team:

 Conduct Regular Live Meetings

 When interacting with team members via phone, it's hard to see their faces and read their body language, which can breed mistrust.
-For this reason, complementing the traditional messaging apps and emails with regular video conferences allows team members to develop and nurture relationships, as well as develop trust.
+For this reason, complementing the traditional messaging apps and emails with regular video conferences allows team members to develop and nurture relationships and trust.

 Encourage Connections on a Personal Level

 Remote teams don’t have the luxury of bonding over lunch breaks.
-As the project owner, you need to devise creative ways to connect, inspire, and motivate team members.
+As the project owner, you must devise creative ways to connect, inspire, and motivate team members.

-One of the best disruptive kindness for building a killer nearshore team is having TGIF meetings where team members can share work-related inspirational stories.
+One of the best disruptive kindnesses for building a killer nearshore team is having TGIF meetings where team members can share work-related inspirational stories.

 Invest in Communication Tools That Drive Collaboration

-Most remote teams use multiple, disjointed, and insecure communication tools like text, Skype and Facebook messenger, to coordinate their projects.
-The only problem with this is that it makes project management a nightmare, not forgetting the risk of losing information.
+Most remote teams use multiple, disjointed, insecure communication tools, like text, Skype, and Facebook Messenger, to coordinate their projects.
+The only problem is that it makes project management a nightmare, not forgetting the risk of losing information.

 However, investing in a customized remote communication and project management platform ensures the security of your information, while the centralized information repository makes collaboration easy.